matthewvannicola/premortem-ai/README.md

 ---

-### **1. Intake Layer**
-**Google Sheets → Pipedream Trigger**

-- Users enter project descriptions and metadata into Google Sheets.
-- Any change triggers the workflow via a Pipedream event listener.
-- Input is validated and normalized before LLM processing begins.

----

 ### 1. Intake Layer

 **Google Sheets → Pipedream Trigger**

 - Project descriptions and metadata are entered into Google Sheets.